 Affirmations are powerful, positive sentences that can change your mindset.
 Don’t focus on challenges and lack, but on healthy self-esteem and unshakeable self-confidence.
+You can leverage the power of affirmations in your life by beginning an affirmation practice – using one or two favorite affirmations over the course of 30 to 60 days to permanently change your mindset and by extension, your life.

 Comment below that you’ve started this process.
 Add entries in your journal each day as to how you’re feeling.
 Note the positive changes you’ve made and celebrate them!
 Send me a note using the contact form and let me know how you’re doing!